Panteralan/Panteralan/README.md

 <div align="center">

-### ⭐ "Enseñar no es transferir conocimiento, sino crear las posibilidades para su producción" - Paulo Freire
+### ⭐ "Teaching is not transferring knowledge, but creating the possibilities for its production." - Paulo Freire

 </div>